A Guide to Basal Body Temperature and Ovulation (+BBT Chart)

 - Take your temperature before rising out of bed.

-- Record your temperature using your basal body temperature chart.
+- Check your temperature using your basal body temperature chart.

 - Repeat the process for at least three cycles.